Easier Fermented Pickles with the Right Tools

 So how did it work?

 But in the second week, I ran into some trouble with my second batch of FermenTools pickles.
-The first jar I had enough pickling cukes to fill a 2 quart mason jar with cucumbers, garlic, and dill weed.
+In the first jar, I had enough pickling cukes to fill a 2 quart mason jar with cucumbers, garlic, and dill weed.
 It was almost perfect.
 The glass weight fit inside the jar mouth and the brine covered the cucumbers.

 This second week though I had too many cucumbers to fit in a quart jar but not quite enough to fill a 2 quart jar.
 I thought I could compensate by adding orange sweet peppers to the remaining ¼ of the jar.
 Unfortunately, as the brine did its work and the jar began to ferment, the cucumbers and the peppers both lost volume.
 The pressure of the fermentation caused the cucumbers to rise in the jar, pushing up the peppers.
 The peppers displaced the lid and knocked it to the side and lower down in the jar.
 It was because there wasn’t enough solid mass in the jar to allow the weight to stay secure.